Old Mitchell Hike

 This is the site of the terminus of the Mount Mitchell passenger railroad.
 This railroad operated through the early 1900's, after being used as a logging camp in the years before.
 Several structures, both logging and tourist related, were built in the area over time.
 Most traces of the camp itself have vanished, except the old road/railroad beds and the clearing.

-The gravel park road veers left shortly.
+A gravel park road veers left shortly.
 Continue straight on the unimproved road bed which becomes more of a trail.
-This old railroad grade is nearly level, an easy walk, and is incredibly scenic.
-Thick, intact spruce-fir forests line the edges of grassy clearings, and clumps of blueberries and rhododendrons grow along both sides of the road.
-This side trip is especially recommended when the blueberries are ripe, but do be aware: bears love the sweet ripe fruit too!
+This level old railroad grade is an incredibly scenic, easy walk.
+Thick, intact patches of spruce-fir forest line the edges of grassy clearings, and clumps of blueberries and rhododendrons grow along both sides of the road.
+This side trip is especially recommended when the blueberries are ripe in early August, but do take note: bears love the sweet ripe fruit too!
 (The area is marked and closed when bear activity is high here, so you may want to check with the park office before your hike).

 When you're done exploring, return to the Camp Alice trail intersection back across Lower Creek.

 (Continued) The Commissary Trail, from the Camp Alice trail to the park office, is a gravel road with a slightly uphill grade.
-This easy walk takes you back into a forest of mostly northern hardwoods, before moving back into an area mixed with spruces and firs.
+This easy walk takes you back into a forest of mostly northern hardwoods, before returning into an area mixed with spruces and firs.
 You'll go around the open, grassy ridge below the park's restaurant.
 There is an excellent view back toward the summit from here.
-After skirting the unnamed peak behind the park office once again, you'll arrive back at your vehicle and the end of this hike.
+After skirting the unnamed peak behind the park office once again, you'll arrive back at the park office.

 Map